FuelLabs/fuels-rs/README.md

 ### Calling a Sway script

-In case you want to hand-craft a fuel transaction with a Sway script, you can use the SDK's `Script`:
+In case you want to hand-craft a Fuel transaction with a Sway script, you can use the SDK's `Script`:

 ```Rust
  let compiled =